In this section you’ll be able to see a basic flow of Koywe’s API calls for purchase and selling (applies for both actions).

 }

-If the quote has expired, a new one can be generated or make a call to createOrder with the same parameters to obtain a quote and a order at the same time.
+If the quote has expired, a new one can be generated (required from November 1, 2023) or make a call to createOrder with the same parameters to obtain a quote and a order at the same time.

 Once the orderId is received you can save it, associating it to the user.